ARCHER-CSE/2018-12-06-turing-hpcshell/_episodes/04-wildcards-pipes.md

 > > mv *.fastq fastq/
 > > ```
 > > {: .language-bash}
-> >
-> > i.e. *anything or nothing* then `fb` then *anything or nothing*
 > {: .solution}
 {: .challenge}

 ## Redirecting output

 Each of the commands we've used so far does only a very small amount of work.
-However, it's extremely easy to chain these small UNIX commands together to perform otherwise complicated actions!
+However, we can chain these small UNIX commands together to perform otherwise complicated actions!

-For our first foray into "piping", or redirecting output, we are going to use the `>` operator to write output to a file.
+For our first foray into *piping*, or redirecting output, we are going to use the `>` operator to write output to a file.
 When using `>`, whatever is on the left of the `>` is written to the filename you specify on the right of the arrow.
 The actual syntax looks like `command > filename`.